Lhasa to Everest Base Camp Tour 8 Days

 • Transportation on the private vehicle(s) (van or Hiace or bus)

-• Accommodation in Tibet on twin sharing basis with breakfast
+• Accommodation in Tibet on a sharing basis with breakfast

 • Sightseeing by an experienced Tibetan English Speaking guide